Padres vs. Red Sox MLB Betting Odds, Trends & Prediction

-The San Diego Padres remain in Boston to face the Red Sox in a matinee matchup at 4:10 PM ET on Saturday afternoon on NESN.
-It’s the second game of a three-game set.
+The San Diego Padres remain in Boston to face the Red Sox in a matinee matchup at 1:35 PM ET on Sunday afternoon on NESN.
+It’s the final game of a three-game set.
 Keep reading for our Padres vs. Red Sox betting prediction.

 Padres vs. Red Sox Game Matchup and Betting Odds